nephio-project/docs/content/en/docs/guides/install-guides/common-components.md

 kpt pkg get --for-deployment https://github.com/nephio-project/catalog.git/nephio/core/nephio-operator@main
 ```

-Nephio Operator package by default uses Gitea instance at `172.18.0.200:3000` as
+The Nephio Operator package by default uses the Gitea instance at `172.18.0.200:3000` as
-git repository.
+the git repository.
 Change it to point to your git instance in
 `nephio-operator/app/controller/deployment-token-controller.yaml` and
 `nephio-operator/app/controller/deployment-controller.yaml`

-You also need to create a secret with your Git instance credentials
+You also need to create a secret with your Git instance credentials:

 ```bash
 kubectl apply -f  - <<EOF